Department for Transport

 Your right to complain to DfT and the Information Commissioner

-You have the right to complain within two calendar months of the date of this letter about
+You have the right to complain within 40 working days of the date of this letter about the

-the way in which your request for information was handled and/or about the decision not
+way in which your request for information was handled and/or about the decision not to

-to disclose all or part of the information requested.
-In addition a complaint can be made
+disclose all or part of the information requested.
+In addition a complaint can be made that

-that DfT has not complied with its FOI publication scheme.
+DfT has not complied with its publication scheme.

 Your complaint will be acknowledged and you will be advised of a target date by which to